pytorch/pytorch/docs/source/jit.rst

 Types
 ~~~~~

-The largest difference between Torch Script and the full Python language is that
+The largest difference between TorchScript and the full Python language is that
-Torch Script only support a small set of types that are needed to express neural
+TorchScript only support a small set of types that are needed to express neural
 net models.
-In particular Torch Script supports:
+In particular TorchScript supports:

 ``Tensor``
     A PyTorch tensor of any dtype, dimension, or backend.